BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Problem Formulation

 \end{assumption}

 \begin{assumption}[Bounded stochastic gradients] For every regular worker $\omega \in \mathcal{R}$ and any $x \in \mathbb{R}^p$, its stochastic gradient is upper-bounded by

 \end{assumption}

 Assumption \ref{a1} is standard in convex analysis.
 Assumptions \ref{a2} and \ref{a3} bound the outer variation that describes the sample heterogeneity among the regular workers, and the inner variation that describes the sample heterogeneity on every regular worker, respectively \cite{tang2018d}.
-Assumption \ref{a4} is often used to help bound the compression error \cite{stich2018sparsified,karimireddy2019error,tang2019doublesqueeze}.
-Note that the Byzantine-robust compressed SGD and SAGA, which are discussed below, both need this assumption, while our proposed method does not.
+Assumption \ref{a4} is often used to bound the compression noise \cite{stich2018sparsified,karimireddy2019error,tang2019doublesqueeze}.
+Note that the Byzantine-robust compressed SGD and SAGA, which are discussed in the ensuing sections, both need this assumption.
+In contrast, our proposed method does not need this assumption.